McMDLC/PojavLauncher/README.md

 ## Introduction
 * PojavLauncher is a Minecraft: Java Edition launcher for Android and iOS based on [Boardwalk](https://github.com/zhuowei/Boardwalk).
-* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 snapshots (including Combat Test versions).
+* This launcher can launch almost all available Minecraft versions ranging from rd-132211 to 1.19 (including Combat Test versions).
 * Modding via Forge and Fabric are also supported.
 * This repository contains source code for Android.
-* For iOS/iPadOS, check out [PojavLauncher_iOS](https://github.com/PojavLauncherTeam/PojavLauncher_iOS).

 ## Getting PojavLauncher